tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/acceleration_models/thrust.rst

 Thrust direction from existing orientation
 ==========================================

 The orientation of the vehicle is in some cases already defined.
-This could be thanks to aerodynamic guidance or to the propagation of rotational dynamics.
+This could be because of the aerodynamic guidance or the propagation of rotational dynamics.
 In this context, the thrust direction can be computed from the body-fixed direction.

 In such a case, the thrust direction is computed from the existing vehicle orientation.
 Do note that an additional angle from the vehicle can be defined, for instance in case Thrust Vectoring Control is used.